-- 1. Make sure that all activities are based on an individual's skills, preferences, and interests, not simply to provide them an activity to keep busy. - 2.
-Be clear about the type of activity and distinguish between volunteer activity, internship, and unpaid exploration, assessment, or training. - 3.
-Have a clear rationale for why these specific types of activities are being undertaken, and how they support an individual's goals and plans. - 4.
-Use internships and unpaid exploration, assessment, and training only as necessary and for specific reasons, with careful thought about how these will lead to paid employment.
-Do not spend time and resources on these types of activities if the individual can successfully obtain employment without them. - 5.
-Reinforce to all participants that volunteering is not an alternative to paid employment, but rather an activity for the individual's personal enjoyment and fulfillment.
-It may also be an avenue for building skills and connections that may lead to paid employment.
+- Make sure that all activities are based on an individual's skills, preferences, and interests, not simply to provide them an activity to keep busy. - Be clear about the type of activity and distinguish between volunteer activity, internship, and unpaid exploration, assessment, or training. - 3.
+Have a clear rationale for why these specific types of activities are being undertaken, and

-- 6. Know the laws and regulations that apply to the particular situation. - Educate and communicate with individuals and families about participation in volunteering, internships, and unpaid work experiences, the differences between them, and their rights and responsibilities regarding these activities.
+- 4. Use internships and unpaid exploration, assessment, and training only as necessary and for specific reasons, with careful thought about how these will lead to paid employment.
+Do not spend time and resources on these types of activities if the individual can successfully obtain employment without them. - Reinforce to all participants that volunteering is not an alternative to paid employment, but rather an activity for the individual's personal enjoyment and fulfillment.
+It may also be an avenue for building skills and connections that may lead to paid employment. - 6.
+Know the laws and regulations that apply to the particular situation. - 7.
+Educate and communicate with individuals and families about participation in volunteering, internships, and unpaid work experiences, the differences between them, and their rights and responsibilities regarding these activities.